bennyaustin/logicapp-synapse-sqlpool/README.md

-# logicapp-synapse-sqlpool
-Logic App to Pause, Resume, Dial-Up and Dial-Down Synapse Dedicated SQL Pool
+Azure Logic App to Pause, Resume, Dial-Up and Dial-Down an instance of Azure Synapse Dedicated SQL Pool

 ## Pre-Requisites
  - Grant the Managed Identity of this Logic App the Contibutor role to the Synapse Dedicated SQL Pool that you wish to manage